abedhadipour/Dcm2Bids/docs/tutorial/first-steps.md

 Note that you use `dcm2bids` as the name of the environment but you should use the name you gave your environment when you created it.

-If you used Anaconda Navigator to install dcm2bids and create you environment, make sure to open your environment from Navigator as indicated in [Create your environment with the Anaconda Navigator GUI](../get-started/install.md#install-dcm2bids).
+If you used Anaconda Navigator to install dcm2bids and created your environment, make sure to open your environment from Navigator as indicated in [Create your environment with the Anaconda Navigator GUI](../get-started/install.md#install-dcm2bids).

 === "Command"